Vanshanium/Learning/Linux/Working.md

     **Tip:** Keeping your mirrorlist updated and using reliable mirrors helps avoid slow downloads and package errors.

+    ### Pacman Commands :
+    - sudo pacman -S <Package> // Installs a Package
+    - sudo pacman -R <Package> // Remove the package with all the dependencies
+    - sudo pacman -Qi <Package>
 ## Network Services in Linux

 Linux systems use various tools to manage network connections.
 Two of the most common are **Network Manager** and **systemd-networkd**, but there are other alternatives as well.